rust-lang/style-team/nightly-style-procedure.md

+The style guide may or may not prescribe formatting behavior for nightly syntax in preparation for a feature's eventual stabilization, and to record in principal the behavior implemented by rustfmt around nightly syntax, but that behavior is not binding until the feature is stabilized.

 Initial PR(s) implementing new syntax filed against rust-lang/rust should generally leave the rustfmt subtree untouched.
 In cases that that need to modify rustfmt (for example, to fix compiler errors that come from adding